 When you choose the Send e-mail Action event action type, an email is triggered when the events meet the defined filter criteria.
-You will need to either create an email distribution list by providing mail server or mail profile details or you can select an email distribution list that you’ve previously created.
+You can either create an email distribution list or select an existing email distribution list.
+You can create an email distribution list by providing the mail server or mail profile details.

 You can also add a customized subject line and user message, and upload an attachment to your email when an incoming event matches the configured rule.

 Using this option, you can also ensure that all critical events are addressed and no important email notifications are missed, by selecting the Repeat Email Notification until the event is cleared check box to send repeated email notifications for event rules that meet the criteria you’ve selected.
 For example, if you’ve created an event rule for instances that involve disk failures, and you want to be notified until the issue is resolved, you can opt to receive repeated email notifications about those events.